kirenz/ds-python/docs/intro-python.md

 ## Python basics

-The following resources contain an overview about the programming toolkit you will need for our course and provides an introduction to Python:
+The following Jupyter Book "Python basics" contains an overview about the programming toolkit you will need for our course and provides an introduction to Python:

 - Programming toolkit
 - Python syntax and semantics